mbarona/JHU-DDP/index.Rmd

 Data used was published by Bureau of Transportation Statistics, United States Department of Transportation.
 All figures are based on 2013 data.

+## The Code

+Shiny package was used for the web app using pageWithSidebar as layout while Maps package is used for the visual mapping of each state.
+The codes for ui and server are at both found at JHU-DDP repository on github (https://github.com/mbarona/JHU-DDP).